hashgraph/hedera-local-node/README.md

     start - Starts the local hedera network.
         options:
             --d or --detached for starting in detached mode.
-            --h or --host to override the default host.
+            --verbose set the verbose level.
+Defaults to 'info' choices are "info" & "trace" --h or --host to override the default host.
             --n or --network to override the default configuration.
 Defaults to mainnet.
             --l or --limits to enable/disable the JSON-RPC relay rate limits.
 Defaults to true.